Mushahid Hussain: Early life and education

+Academic career

 After completing his education, Hussain returned to Pakistan and joined the directing Staff of the Administrative Staff College in Lahore to instruct courses on international relations to the civil servants prior to their joining of the Pakistan Foreign Service.
 He also served as the visiting professor on the topics of international relations at the Punjab University but was terminated from his employment when he spoke on a rally to oppose the martial law government in October 1979.

+Journalistic career

-After his termination, he begin writing syndicated political columns on conservatism and joined the English daily The Muslim, of which, he became its editor-in-chief in 1982.
+After his termination, he began writing syndicated political columns on conservatism and joined the English daily The Muslim, of which he became its editor-in-chief in 1982.
 He also joined The Hindustan Times where he wrote the syndicated column.

 In 1983, he joined the Non-Aligned News Agencies which he co-chaired in New Delhi.
 In 1985–86, Hussain had established himself as a journalist and had enjoyed considerable fame when he wrote articles on politics and security.